2025 MWCG Schedule

 JamiePattonJamie Patton is the Wisconsin soil health coordinator with USDA’s Natural Resources Conservation Service.
 She provides outreach and technical support about soil health-promoting practices to farmers, agency staff and community members across Wisconsin.
 Jamie earned her soil science degrees from Iowa State University and Oklahoma State University.

-With almost a decade of experience interseeding cover crops into corn, Barry and Jamie will outline the strategies honed by the farmers in the USDA-NRCS Demonstration Farm Networks for successfully establishing and managing cover crops.
+With almost a decade of experience interseeding cover crops into corn, Barry Bubolz and Jamie Patton will outline the strategies honed by the farmers in the USDA-NRCS Demonstration Farm Networks for successfully establishing and managing cover crops.
 Learn about what cover crop species have worked well, optimal timing for seeding and other tips for successfully minimizing weed pressure.

 Finding Local Small-Grain Markets